aasmul1/Informatikk-Prosjektarbeid/notes/README.md

 ## Project description

-Our app is an intuitive note-taking application designed for ease and efficiency.
+Our app is an intuitive note-taking application.
 Users must log in with username and password, or create a user to use the app.
-When logging in, all notes are stored.
-Users can swiftly create new notes, and when they return, making modifications or deleting notes is easy.
-All notes are initially presented in a clear list, organized chronologically based on their creation date.
-To cater to individual preferences, we've incorporated a sorting feature.
+When logged in, the user have access to their saved notes.
+Users can create, edit and delete notes.
+All notes are presented in a list, where title, text and creation date is displayed for each note.
 Users can choose to sort their notes based on 'Created date', 'Last edited date', or alphabetically by 'Title (A-Z)'.
-This added functionality ensures that users have quick access to their information, streamlining their note management process.

 ## Project structure